thezainfaruqi/thezainfaruqi/README.md

 # Hi there! 👋 I'm Zain Faruqi

 ## About Me
-- 🎓 I'm student at HHW passionate in tech
+- 🎓 I'm a student at HHW passionate about tech
 - 🌱 Currently learning Python and Lua
 - 📚 Working on building my programming skills